HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-29][Active] https://github.com/andygrove/sqlparser-rs - The goal of this project is to build a SQL lexer and parser capable of parsing SQL that conforms with the ANSI/ISO SQL standard while also making it easy to support custom dialects so that this crate can be used as a foundation for vendor-specific parsers.
 This parser is currently being used by the DataFusion query engine and LocustDB.
 [2019-10-29][Active] https://github.com/cswinter/LocustDB - Massively parallel, high performance analytics database that will rapidly devour all of your data.
 [2019-10-29][Active] https://github.com/indradb/indradb - A graph database written in rust.
 IndraDB consists of a server and an underlying library.
 Most users would use the server, which is available via releases as pre-compiled binaries.
 But if you're a rust developer that wants to embed a graph database directly in your application, you can use the library. ref: https://github.com/indradb/python-client.
+[2019-10-30][Active] https://github.com/tikv/rust-prometheus - This is the Rust client library for Prometheus.
+The main Structures and APIs are ported from Go client.
+[2019-10-30][Active] https://github.com/erickt/rust-zmq - The zmq crate provides bindings for the libzmq library from the ZeroMQ project.
+The API exposed by zmq should be safe (in the usual Rust sense), but it follows the C API closely, so it is not very idiomatic.
+Also, support for libzmq API in "draft" state is considered out-of-scope for this crate; this includes currently, as of libzmq 4.3.3: Newer, thread-safe socket types, such as ZMQ_CLIENT and ZMQ_SERVER; The "poller" API.
+For a more modern, idiomatic approach to libzmq bindings, including draft API features, have a look at libzmq-rs(https://github.com/jean-airoldie/libzmq-rs).

 ### Data Format relative
 [2019-10-19][Active] https://github.com/serde-rs/serde - Serde is a framework for serializing and deserializing Rust data structures efficiently and generically.
 [2019-10-29][Active] https://github.com/BurntSushi/rust-csv - A fast and flexible CSV reader and writer for Rust, with support for Serde. ref: https://docs.rs/csv/1.0.0/csv/tutorial/index.html.
 [2019-10-29][Active] https://github.com/J-F-Liu/lopdf - A Rust library for PDF document manipulation.
+[2019-10-29][Active] https://github.com/J-F-Liu/pom - PEG stands for parsing expression grammar, is a type of analytic formal grammar, i.e. it describes a formal language in terms of a set of rules for recognizing strings in the language.
+Unlike CFGs, PEGs cannot be ambiguous; if a string parses, it has exactly one valid parse tree.
+It could do the same thing like regex.
+Parsing xml/json/yaml/toml like dom, programming language code, or other structured docs. ref: https://bodil.lol/parser-combinators/

 ### ML-DL
 [2019-10-20][Active] https://github.com/RustAudio/deepspeech-rs - The library is open source and performs Speech-To-Text completely offline.
 They provide pretrained models for English.
 It binds to https://github.com/mozilla/DeepSpeech.